Denmark national football team: Hjulmand era: 2020–2024

-2024–present: Riemer era
+Riemer era: 2024–present

 Morten Wieghorst never managed the team in a competitive game, since he had to go on sick leave on 26 August 2024, and he was replaced as caretaker by Lars Knudsen.
-Knudsen oversaw Denmark's first four matches of the UEFA Nations League, beginning with a 2–0 win against Switzerland on 5 September 2024.

-On 24 October 2024, former Anderlecht manager Brian Riemer was named new manager of the Danish national football team.
-His first match in charge of Denmark saw them fall to a 2–1 loss against Spain during the UEFA Nations League group stage.
+Knudsen oversaw Denmark's first four matches of the UEFA Nations League.
+On 24 October 2024, former Anderlecht manager Brian Riemer was named new manager of the Danish national team.

 On 23 March 2025, Denmark played against Portugal during the Nations League quarter-finals, which ended in a 5–3 aggregate loss for Denmark after extra time; this was the first time that Denmark had qualified for the knockout stage of the UEFA Nations League.

+In the 2026 FIFA World Cup qualification, Denmark finished second in Group C behind Scotland following a 4–2 defeat in Glasgow.
+Denmark then advanced to the European play-offs, beating North Macedonia 4–0 in the Path D semi-final before losing the final to the Czech Republic on penalties after a 2–2 draw following extra time, thereby failing to qualify for the World Cup.
+The qualification failure marked Denmark's first absence from a major tournament since Euro 2016.